MysticMoonlight/StarlightMap/README.md

 Formerly known as Eurasia and Pro Edition, this edition uses ProMods as a base and features many areas to explore.

 This edition features the following map mods: ProMods, ProMods Middle-East Addon, Finnmarks, Iberia Rebuilds, Itarevamp, N.Macedonia Rework, ROEXTENDED, AZGE, Project Caucasus, RusMap, JRR, Southern Region, The Great Steppe, Paris Rebuild and many more.

+#### Adventurer's Combo: Special Edition (1.44 ONLY)
+This map combo is limited edition which will be only available for 1.44 release!
+This special edition is designed for truckers who are tired of waiting for ProMods Middle-East.
+Please do note that this combo is Special Edition which means it will be only available for 1.44 release!
+This map combo won't be frequently updated.

+This edition features the following map mods: ProMods Europe, Finnmarks, Iberia Rebuilding, Itarevamp, N.Macedonia Rework, RusMap, Corfu and Greek Islands, Paris Rebuild.

 ### Adventurer's Combo: America
 This edition uses Reforma Map as a base and features many areas to explore.